-EN-8.3.1 All proposals for issuing an adverse 'fit and proper' finding are subject to a thorough review by the CBB of all relevant facts, assessed against the criteria outlined in Paragraph EN-8.2.2.
-In some instances, it may be appropriate for the CBB to request the licensee or person concerned to provide further information, in order to help reach a decision.

-EN-8.3.2 All adverse findings have to be approved by an Executive Director of the CBB.
+- EN-8.3.1 All proposals for issuing an adverse 'fit and proper' finding are subject to a thorough review by the CBB of all relevant facts, assessed against the criteria outlined in Paragraph EN-8.2.2.
+In some instances, it may be appropriate for the CBB to request the licensee or person concerned to provide further information, in order to help reach a decision. - EN-8.3.2 All adverse findings have to be approved by an Executive Director of the CBB.
 Once approved, a notice of intent is issued to the person concerned and copied to the Board/senior management of the licensee, setting out the circumstances and the basis for the CBB's proposed adverse finding.
-The person has 30 calendar days from the date of the notice in which to make written representations, addressed to the Executive Director concerned, failing which a final notice is issued by the CBB.
-During this 30-day period, the person is suspended from the controlled function(s) specified in the notice (but not from performing other functions for the licensee, unless specified in the notice), and the licensee must immediately contact the CBB to discuss how the controlled function will be filled in the interim.

-EN-8.3.3 If representations are made, then the CBB has 30 calendar days from the date of the representation in which to consider any mitigating evidence submitted and make a final determination.
-The person remains suspended from the controlled function during this period.
+The person has 30 calendar days from the date of the notice in which to make written representations, addressed to the Executive Director concerned, failing which a final notice is issued by the CBB. - EN-8.3.3 If representations are made, then the CBB has 30 calendar days from the date of the representation in which to consider any mitigating evidence submitted and make a final determination.

-MODULE EN: Enforcemen t CHAPTER EN-9: Cancellation of Registration
+MODULE EN: Enforcement CHAPTER EN-9: Cancellation of Registration

-EN-9.1.1 Article 74 of the CBB Law empowers the CBB to establish the terms and conditions for registration.

-EN-9.1.2 In addition, Paragraph AU-4.1.1 of Module AU (Authorisation) requires persons wishing to carry on the business of an actuary or loss adjuster in the Kingdom of Bahrain to be registered as such by the CBB.
-A condition of registration is that actuaries and loss adjusters have relevant expertise and hold professional qualifications from a relevant, recognised professional body.

-Actuaries and loss adjusters must satisfy the CBB that they are generally suitable to operate as such.
-The suitability of actuaries and loss adjusters is determined in accordance with Sections AU-4.1 and AU-4.2.
+- EN-9.1.1 Article 74 of the CBB Law empowers the CBB to establish the terms and conditions for registration. - EN-9.1.2 In addition, Paragraph AU-4.1.1 of Module AU (Authorisation) requires persons wishing to carry on the business of an actuary, loss adjuster or appointed representative in the Kingdom of Bahrain to be registered as such by the CBB.
+A condition of registration is that actuaries, loss adjusters and appointed representatives have relevant expertise and hold professional qualifications from a relevant, recognised professional body. - EN-9.1.3 Actuaries, loss adjusters and the licensed principal of the appointed representatives must satisfy the CBB that they are generally suitable to operate as such.
+The suitability of actuaries, loss adjusters and appointed representatives is determined in accordance with Sections AU-4.1 and AU-4.2.
 If the CBB is satisfied that they meet the necessary requirements, they will be granted registration.
-Should the CBB not be satisfied of the suitability of an actuary or loss adjuster, it has the right to cancel their registration.
+Should the CBB not be satisfied of the suitability of an actuary, loss adjuster or appointed representative, it has the right to cancel their registration.